 Mobile betting is not yet live nearly a year after it was technically legalized.
 However big books are gearing up and MI is primed for plenty of sportsbook apps within a competitive online, mobile market.
 Each of the state's three commercial casinos and roughly two-dozen Native American tribes will be able to offer online sports bets.
 It will take a while for all these books to go online, and even at its peak, Michigan mobile sports betting options will be less than in other states such as Colorado and New Jersey.
-Still, all top national sports betting brands are lined up to enter the market, meaning there will be plenty of wagering options for Michigan bettors.
+Still, all top national sports betting brands are lined up to enter the market, including 15 in the first few weeks or months of launch, meaning there will be plenty of wagering options for Michigan bettors.

 We'll have to see how deposits are set as the sports betting market takes shape, but Michigan sports betting payment options should include debit cards, prepaid cards, PayPal and other digital payment options.
 Credit cards and even cryptocurrencies may be available as well.
 Given the legislation, we have no reason to expect Michigan will be any different from any of the other major states with legal online betting, and that means most forms of payment should be available to bettors.

 Fair pricing evaluation is still pending in MI, but at least there will be competition across sportsbook.
 Expect most if not all sportsbooks to routinely post fair, competitive lines that match up to market averages in most other states.
 Like mentioned above, the legislation in Michigan is very strong compared to other legal states.
 The tax rate of 8.4% and fair hold rate means that it's a very enticing state for operators to get into, and that competition plus the bills will mean solid prices for the consumers.